This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kilim

-Location: Afghanistan, Türkiye, Iran
+Location: Afghanistan, Turkey, Iran

-Characteristics: Colorful and geometric patterns
+Features: Colorful geometric patterns